Florence422/radio_gadern_app/README.md

 ---

-## 🚀 Why This Approach Works
+##  Why This Approach Works

-1. **Builds on Proven Success**: Radio Garden already works — we're enhancing discoverability
+1. **Builds on Proven Success**: Radio Garden already works, we're enhancing discoverability
 2. **Meets Users Where They Are**: Integrates with Spotify, where millions already listen to music
 3. **Solves Real Problems**: Bridges the gap between radio discovery and music streaming
 4. **Scalable Architecture**: Modern tech stack supports growth and new features